afroisalreadyinu/stashpy/README.md

   `stashpy.main.DEFAULT_LOGGING`, which simply logs to stdout, will be used.

+* `heartbeat_count`: The number of messages at which a heartbeat log is written.

 * `processor_spec`: The parsing specification.
 See the next section for details.